SalmonMode/salmonmode.github.io/_posts/2020-02-09-scientific-testing-part-1.md

 This shouldn't seem like some outlandish or ridiculous claim.
 If you feel it is, then let's review what exactly "science" is.

-If no more convincing is needed, feel free to skip ahead to [Part 2]({% post_url 2020-02-09-scientific-testing-part-2 %}).
+If no more convincing is needed, or at any point you've had enough of my ramblings, feel free to skip ahead to [Part 2]({% post_url 2020-02-09-scientific-testing-part-2 %}).

 ## What is science?